catdawg/HaxeNEONPerformanceTest/README.md

 A simple test of performance with matrix multiplications using the NEON instruction set.

+To switch between NEON and not, just go Matrix4.hx and change:

+	#define USE_NEON 1

-In order for it to work on android you need to change the android toolchain in HXCPP or HXLIBC (whatever you are using).
+In order for it to work on android you need to change the android-toolchain.xml in HXCPP or HXLIBC (whatever you are using).
 On this part:

 	<section if="HXCPP_ARMV7">
 		<flag value="-march=armv7-a"  />